In brief - Cyberbullying characterised by anonymity and instant access to victim

 At present, no specific cyberbullying legislation exists in Australia.
 It is suggested that a formal national code would result in greater awareness and a better understanding of the implications of cyberbullying, thereby playing a deterring role.

-In order for employers and schools to minimise exposure to claims in relation to cyberbullying, we recommend that you take the following steps.
+In order for employers and schools to minimise exposure to claims in relation to cyberbullying, we recommend that you.

 Laws which cover cyberbullying

 For Victoria, see Crimes Act 1958 (Vic) section 21A (stalking - includes publishing information on the internet or by an e-mail or other electronic communication to relating or purporting to relate to the victim or any other person); section 20 (threat to kill); and section 21 (threats to inflict serious injury).